firecrow/vertebrae-lang/README.md

 As each segment head is encountered, it is assigned an operator, these do everything from print content to a stream, do arithmetic based on cell values, or set the navigation of if/else conditions.
 Operators do most of the work in the language.

 ![Gekkota Head Flow](docs/gekkota-head-value-flow.png)

+# Status
+Presently the base set of functions are working (on the original syntax), this includes

+* Iteration based branching and nested control flow
+* Lexical variable looking and assignment
+* If else branching logic
+* Basic operators (+,-,=,*,<,>)
+* Basic types with toString and Truthy values
+* Functions and function pointers (lamngdas)

+# Roadmap

+* Memory management -
+There is a design for a reference counting memeory manager that bakes into the `value_obj` system, but it has not yet been implemented.

+* Full arrow syntax support -
+Presently some functionality is still only supported on the navite '(' based syntax not the new '<-' based one.

+* System functionality -
+System utils, execvp and io are two main areas of development

 # Most influential objects